lsst-tstn/tstn-010/index.rst

 - SAL Script shall run successfully through the integration-test-stand using a test dataset.

     - Standard usage modes of the SAL Script should have tests.
       Non-standard functionality tests not strictly required but strongly recommended.

 - All other SAL Script and utilities shall also be successfully passing all unit tests and pass tests run on the test-stand.
-Tests have to pass **before merging** not just at the time of the pull request.
+  Tests have to pass **before merging** not just at the time of the pull-request.

 .. .. rubric:: References